 “Perhaps.” the Wizard winks with a twinkle in his eye.

-“Ah a reply from Jo.”
+“Ah a reply from the White Queen.”
 I shout out as I engross myself in my iPhone messenger.

 I am quick to type a reply to Jo and press send feeling all happy with myself and the entire situation.
 When I look up next from my iPhone, the Wizard has disappeared.
 Leaving me to ponder how to do a better job at marketing myself.